rngtang/Telephone-Assistant/README.md

 ## Updating the Knowledge Base

-Currently, as laid out in the LangChain Retrieval interface, all of the external context the bot uses to generate answers comes from one PDF file: "~/Desktop/telephone-assistant/embeddings/files/All_Info.pdf"
+Currently, as laid out in the LangChain Retrieval interface, all of the external context the bot uses to generate answers comes from one PDF file: "telephone-assistant/embeddings/files/All_Info.pdf"

-This PDF is constantly being regenerated every 15 minutes through Cron on the Raspberry Pi.
+This PDF is constantly being regenerated every 15 minutes through Cron on the Co-Lab Raspberry Pi.
 This will ensure the knowledge base contains current information about which student workers are on shift and what the first five upcoming Roots classes are.

 ## Known Bugs